ethanuppal/spade/ARCHITECTURE.md

 The AST is a tree based representation of the program structure, free of any details from the source code such as white space or comments.
-The structure of the AST is guaranteed to be `valid`, i.e. you can not have a keyword in place of an identifier, if statements have both a condition and a branch etc.
+The structure of the AST is guaranteed to be `valid`, i.e. you cannot have a keyword in place of an identifier, if statements have both a condition and a branch etc.